travis-ci/docs-travis-ci-com/user/caching.md

 After the first pull request build is run, it creates a new pull request cache.

+Two important things to note about caching for pull requests:

-> Note that if a repository has "build pushes" set to "off", neither the target branch nor the master branch can ever be cached.
+* If a repository has *Build pushes* set to *OFF*, neither the target branch nor the master branch can ever be cached.
+* If the cache found is old, for example in a workflow where most work happens on branches, the less useful the cache will be.

 ### before_cache phase